BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-LAMMPS.md

 apptainer exec $HOME/apptainer-images/lammps.sif lmp_mpi -in in.file
 ```

 * One can use `apptainer run` to call the container's *default* command, namely the `lmp_mpi` executable.
-We also append instructions at the end of the command allowign to locate LAMMPS input file.
+We also append instructions at the end of the command allowing to locate LAMMPS input file.
 ```
 apptainer run $HOME/apptainer-images/lammps.sif -in in.file # "lmp_mpi" is implicitly called by "run"
 ```